Core messages

 When should the CRP level be checked?

-Can medications affect CRP levels?
+Can medications affect the CRP level?

-Can medications affect CRP levels?
+Can medications affect the CRP level?